fugu-chop/launch_school/rb101_programming_foundations/lesson_2/lesson_2_notes.md

 ```
 Here, `number` and `value` reference the same object despite the object being immutable.
 We can also see that `value` was not copied.
 Thus, Ruby is not using pass by value.
 It appears to be using *pass by reference*.

-The key here is that __pass by reference isn’t limited to mutating methods__.
+The key here is that __pass by reference isn’t limited to mutating methods or mutable objects__.
 A non-mutating method can use pass by reference as well, so pass by reference can be used with immutable objects.
 There may be a reference passed, but the reference isn’t a guarantee that the object can be modified.

-__Assignment__ is the weird exception here.
+__Assignment__ is the weird exception to the general 'pass by reference' strategy.
 The key is to remember that variables and constants aren’t objects, but are *references to objects*.
 Assignment merely changes __which__ object is bound to a particular variable.
+For __immutable objects and reassignment__, Ruby passes around __copies of the references__.

-While we can change which object is bound to a variable *inside* of a method, __we can’t change the binding of the original arguments__ through assignment.
+While we can change which object is bound to a variable *inside* of a method, __we can’t change the binding of the original arguments__.
 We can change the *objects* if the objects are *mutable*, but the __references themselves are immutable__ as far as the method is concerned.

-For assignment, Ruby is passes around __copies of the references__.
+Since pass by value (again, __variable reassignment and immutable objects__) passes copies of arguments into a method, Ruby appears to be making copies of the references, then passing those copies to the method.
+The method can use the references to modify the referenced object, but since the reference itself is a copy, the original reference cannot be changed.

 ### Immutability
 Methods can be either mutating or non-mutating.
 As you might expect, mutating methods change something; non-mutating methods do not.
 The object that may or may not be mutated is of concern when discussing whether a method is mutating or non-mutating.